Anshulyadab/reactjs-client/README.md

 🔍 Checking port availability...
 📊 Environment: development

-✅ Available - Backend (Port 5000)
-✅ Available - Frontend (Port 3000)
+✅ Available - Application (Port 8080)

-🎉 All ports are available!
+🎉 Port is available!
 You can start the application.
 ```

 ### 🗄️ Database Testing